elmunoz42/berkeley-aiml-coupon-analysis/README.md

 #### Fig_10A: Correlation of Features with Inexpensive Restaurant Coupon Success for Frequent Goers

 This graph compares the correlation between features and the coupon success for users that are already frequent inexpensive restaurant goers.
 As you can see sunny weather correlates strongly with coupon usage.
 Conversely, if the coupon is received after 10pm at night it is a lot less likely to convert.
 Interestingly, if a driver is going the opposite direction they are more likely to want to use a coupon.
-This might be because the they are going the opposite way might have to do with having a passanger onboard, or running some errand and thus needed to make alternate plans for a meal since home is becoming further away as they go.
+This might be because the they are going the opposite way might have to do with having a passenger onboard, or running some errand and thus needed to make alternate plans for a meal since home is becoming further away as they go.
 But, this also gives us a clue at another way to explore the data which is to look at the correlations of features with eachother.
 Even though we are ultimately interested in the relationships that lead to coupon success, by exploring how features influence eachother we could discover combinations that have a stronger correlation coefficient to coupon success than a single feature alone.

 !['Fig_10B'](images/plots/fig10B.jpg)

 #### Fig_10B: Correlation Heatmap for Inexpensive Restaurant Coupon Success for Frequent Goers

 This is a different visualization for the same population as Fib_10A.
 If we look at the above correlations we can see that the strongest correlations are obvious negative ones.
-For example PASSANGER_Friend(s) and PASSANGER_Alone are mutually exclusive, it isn't possible to have selected both.
+For example passenger_Friend(s) and passenger_Alone are mutually exclusive, it isn't possible to have selected both.
 Hence they are dark blue.

 Now for the more interesting patterns you see that when a driver has a kid(s) or a friend(s) in their car they are more likely to be going away from their house.
 Perhaps the reason to be driving away from home is to give them a ride to a destination or for an outing together.
 Additionally, it is more likely than not that the weather would be sunny under those conditions, since these values correlate with eachother.
 This leads us to a valuable business insight.
 There is a powerful combination of factors when its sunny, you have friend or kids in the car and you are going away from home, perhaps for a fun outing that deserves celebration at an inexpensive restaurant.
 Whatever the exact reasons might be (soccer practice commute, errand, theme park outing etc. ) there could be value in targetting drivers in this particular predicament with context appropriate personalized messaging.